ramongallego/Nextera_Dada2/README.md

 # Nextera_Dada2
-A wrapper around the process needed to process MiSeq reads with Dada2 when the libraries have been made with Nextera adapters I have done this in UNIX (macOSX10.13.6 High Sierra - I will test it in Linux, macOSX Catalina)
+A wrapper around the processes needed to analyse MiSeq reads with Dada2 when the libraries have been made with Nextera adapters
+I have done this in UNIX (macOSX10.13.6 High Sierra - I will test it in Linux, macOSX Catalina).

+The idea is to separate reads by locus (if more than 1) and sample, remove the primers with cutadapt (quicker than doing it in R) and then use DADA2 within each sample and locus.

+## Why use this?

+You can also do all these steps by yourself.
+The advantage of this approach is that it will not only process the samples, but will also generate Rmarkdown files to document the process that got you there.
+In case things go wrong at some stage, you can retake the analysis with the fastq files from the intermediate processes

 # Dependecies